Alex-Preissler/News-Scrapper/README.md

 # IGN News Scrapper #

 A scrapper that retrieves articles from IGN.com and displays some information and a link.
-Users can save favoites.
+Also allows users can save favoites.
+Built using Node.js and MongoDB.

 ![IGN News Scrapper](./public/images/IGN-Scrapper.png)